alexeiASC4/chess_ai/README.md

 # Chess Bot
 In this project, we will build a chess bot that chooses the best move possible based on varying depths in its game tree search.
 We've set the bot to always play black.
-We've bulit on top of a basic 2 human-input chess program built by Jernej Henigman.
+We've bulit on top of a 2 human-input chess program built by Jernej Henigman.
 Find out more about it here: https://github.com/JernejHenigman/Chess

 ### To run game:
 Clone this repository.
 Then, navigate to folder containing ChessBoard.py and run: